MicrosoftDocs/visualstudio-docs/docs/extensibility/how-to-provide-an-asynchronous-visual-studio-service.md

 2. Build and run the code.
 When the experimental instance of Visual Studio appears, open a solution.
 This causes the `AsyncPackage` to autoload.
 When the initializer has run, you should find a file in the location you specified.

-## Use an asynchronous aervice in a command handler
+## Use an asynchronous service in a command handler
  Here's an example of how to use an asynchronous service in a menu command.
 You can use the procedure shown here to use the service in other non-asynchronous methods.

 1. Add a menu command to your project.
 (In the **Solution Explorer**, select the project node, right-click, and select **Add** > **New Item** > **Extensibility** > **Custom Command**.)
 Name the command file *TestAsyncCommand.cs*.